Will I Ever See the Stimulus Money I was Promised?

 If you haven’t filed your return for 2019 by the time checks are distributed, the calculation will be based upon your 2018 tax return which includes banking and income information.
 In some cases we have recommended that people hold off their filing based upon 2018, 2019 and our 2020 projections.
 Even if you receive more based upon this scenario you will not have to return the money.

-What if my finances or family situation changes when I file my 2020 taxes?
+What if my finances or my family change by the time I file my 2020 taxes next year?

 This is a unique tax credit in that you’re getting these checks now, for a tax return you’ll file next year.
 Many people will find that, by the time they’re filing their 2020 tax return, their circumstances have changed in one of the two ways that affect your stimulus check amount — you could gain or lose a dependent, for example, or your income could change significantly.

 Rest assured that you won’t be penalized one way or another when you file your taxes for 2020.
 Anyone who newly qualifies will get the money they’re owed in the form of a refundable tax credit (a higher tax refund or a lower tax bill), and anyone who no longer qualifies will not have to send it back.

 Students age 17 or older don’t qualify for a stimulus check if their parents or guardians claim them as a dependent.
 Their parents won’t get the $500 per child payment either.
 That applies only to children ages 16 and younger.
 The result is that many high school juniors and seniors won’t get a check and their parents won’t get the $500 additional stimulus credit.

 Most senior citizens will qualify for a check.
 The exception: Those claimed as dependents by their children or someone else.